12 Easy, Short Blue Mountains Walks For all ages

 • Grade 5.
 Very experienced bushwalkers with specialised skills, including navigation and emergency first aid.

-• Katoomba Falls / Cliff View Lookout – an easy 30-minute return walk from Katoomba Falls Park.
+• Katoomba Falls / Cliff View Lookout is an easy 30-minute return walk from Katoomba Falls Park.

-• The Gully Walk in Katoomba – an easy indigenous focused 1km return walk from Gates Ave
+• The Gully Walk in Katoomba is an easy 1km return walk from Gates Ave

-• Fairfax Heritage Track – Easy flat 2km walk on a good surface.
-View of Grose Vally
+• Fairfax Heritage Track is an easy flat 2km walk on a good surface, with a view of Grose Valley.

 This is a pretty short list – but luckily there are a couple of dog-friendly Blue Mountains walks.
 The Lower Blue Mountains near Lawson and Hazelbrook and the upper mountains around Mount Victoria are your best bet, mainly in the areas not included in the National Parks.

-2 thoughts on “12 Easy Blue Mountains Walks You Will Love”
+2 thoughts on “12 Easy, Short Blue Mountains Walks For all ages”

 1. This is one location in Australia that I have always wanted to visit, never quiet made it.
 So many amazing beautiful walks that would be worth the effort regardless of walk grade.
 Spectacular photos.